 This medication is available in four different doses and which one you should take will depend on the severity of your asthma.
 Your doctor may choose to alter your dose depending on the intensity of your symptoms at a particular point in time.
 Below is a general guide of recommended doses for both Flitoxide inhalers:

-The Flixotide inhalers are less likely to cause side effects than most oral steroid treatments for asthma, but there is still a small risk.
+The Flixotide inhalers are less likely to cause side effects than most oral steroid treatments for asthma, but there is still a slight risk.
 The most common negative effects are:

 If you experience asthma symptoms more than twice a week, if you have to use your reliever more than twice a week or if you wake up at least once a week due to breathing difficulty, you might have been recommended a Flixotide Evohaler or Flixotide Accuhaler.

-Although most adults are able to use these medications, there may be a few instances where it's not recommended that you do.
+Although most adults can use these medications, there may be a few instances where it's not recommended that you do.
 Examples of these include:

-Ensure you do mention in the online consultation if you are using any other medication, so that the doctor can make an informed decision.
+Ensure you mention in the online consultation if you are using any other medication so that the doctor can make an informed decision.
 For further information about this medicine, please refer to the patient leaflet, which is available to download towards the end of this page.

 You can buy the Flixotide Evohaler and Flixotide Accuhaler now from HealthExpress.
 To start the ordering process, simply complete an online consultation form, which will allow our doctor to evaluate whether you are suitable for this medicine.
 Once your consultation is approved, a prescription will be issued and your medication will be shipped directly from our pharmacy to your door.
 If you have any queries, please don't hesitate to get in touch with our helpful customer service team.

 |Active ingredient(s)||Fluticasone Propionate|